Updated: August 28, 2024

 madeira portugalAvid surfers have likely come across Ribeira das Galinhas, a secluded Madeira beach that hosted the World Surfing Championship in 2001.

-This beach paradise has fantastic waves and is surrounded by restaurants and bars that offer the chance to indulge in the local cuisine.
+This beach paradise, found on Portugal’s autonomous island of Madeira, has fantastic waves and is surrounded by restaurants and bars that offer the chance to indulge in the local cuisine.

-Enjoy bolo do caco, a wheat flour bread with garlic butter, or poncha, an alcoholic drink made with honey and lemon juice that will refresh you after a day of surfing in Portugal.
+Enjoy bolo do caco, a wheat flour bread with garlic butter, or poncha, an alcoholic drink, typical of Madeira, made with honey and lemon juice that will refresh you after a day of surfing in Portugal.

-What is the best time of year for surfing Portugal?
+What is the best time of year for surfing in Portugal?

-The best time of year for surfing in Portugal will depend greatly on the type of waves you are searching for.
+The best time of year for surfing in Portugal will depend greatly on the type of waves you are searching for and on your level of experience.
 Portugal’s main surf season is winter, which runs from December through to February.
 This is because the winter season offers some of the biggest waves in Europe, ranging in size from two meters to over four meters.

 Less experienced surfers, such as beginner and intermediate levels, will find that the summer months are better for surfing in Portugal.
 During this time, June to August, the waves are smaller and easier to manage, providing the perfect conditions to practice and improve your skills.